LeonKDev/Shaders/README.md

-This project is for learning shaders in my free time
+This project is for learning shaders in our free time